noahij05/CS165_TLS/README.md

 ### Work split and Compile Errors
 -------------------------
 Noah implemented client.c and Jacob implemented server.c.
-We implemented the TLS handshake between client and server as well as the file transfer over TLS.
-However we ran into issues when we made the proxy.
-We are getting an error trying to use the pthread library, and after researching online the most common suggestion to fix the issue was adding a line to the makefile, however this did not seem to work.
-This is how far we got and we will resubmit late when we figure out the issue with the proxy server.
+Both worked together on proxy.c.
+No errors encounted when making.
+However, we unfortunately were not able to fully implement caching, as we just hardcoded it to work with the single "toSend.txt" file we have.
+We also were not able run multiple proxies and clients.
+When running 1 instance of all three programs, the TLS handshakes all worked and the client was able to send a file name to proxy, proxy retrieved said file from server and cache it, then proxy sent it back to client.
+If the file was already in the cache, then it sent it the file from the cache.

 ### Useful(!)
 Resources